Battle of Adrianople (1205): Forces of Adrianople and Thrace

-Albeit they do not take part in the battle itself, all of the Byzantine rebels from East Thrace had gathered at Adrianopole and stood bravely to defend its wall from the conquerors.
+Although they do not take part in the battle itself, all of the Byzantine rebels from East Thrace had gathered at Adrianopole and stood bravely to defend its wall from the conquerors.
 Their numbers are unknown.

-The battle
+Battle

 The battle was fought for two days, one week after the Orthodox Easter celebration.

-The first day, 13 April 1205
+First day, 13 April 1205

-On the 13th of April Kaloyan sends the Cuman cavalry to scout and for a "test attack" against the knights.
-The Cumans land a surprise attack on Emperor Baldwin I and the wrathful knights strike a skillful counter-attack, to which the cavalry immediately turns around and "apparently flees".
-Thus begins a long chase, with which Kaloyan successfully lures the knights out of their camps.
-After a prolonged run, the Cumans sharply turn around and begin firing arrows at the stampeding enemy, which take a heavy toll on the latter, as many people and war horses are killed.
-Realizing their own foolishness, the knights decide to stand their ground and wait for the attack of the Bulgarians.
-Baldwin makes the decision to wait for all of the remaining knights and soldiers to gather and prepare for a proper battle, which would take place after the upcoming Easter celebrations.
+On 13 April Kaloyan sent the Cuman cavalry to scout and to make a "test attack" against the knights.
+The Cumans landed a surprise attack on Emperor Baldwin I, then pretended to flee from the knights' skillful counter-attack.
+A long chase ensued, luring the knights out of their camps.
+At its conclusion the Cumans turned sharply around and began firing arrows at the stampeding enemy, killing many people and war horses.
+Realizing their own foolishness, the knights decided to stand their ground and wait for the attack of the Bulgarians.
+Baldwin made the decision to wait for all of the remaining knights and soldiers to gather and prepare for a proper battle, which would take place after the upcoming Easter celebrations.

-During the preparation for the ambush, the Bulgarians dig the so-called "wolf pits", in order to create an obstacles for the movement and battle formation of the heavy cavalry knights.
-Within the ambush Kaloyan places the infantry, whilst the reserve is made up of heavy cavalry, in case the former begins to give in to the Latins.
-The light Cuman cavalry is given the order to lead the knights to the trap.
+During the preparation for the ambush, the Bulgarians dug trous de loup or "wolf pits", in order to create obstacles for the movement and battle formation of the heavy cavalry knights.
+Kaloyan placed the infantry first in the ambush with the heavy cavalry in reserve, ready to intervene if the foot soldiers began to give in to the Latins.
+The light Cuman cavalry was given the order to lead the knights to the trap.

-The same night Baldwin calls for a meeting with all of the present barons and leaders of the Fourth Crusade.
-They make the decision that, in the case of a new attack by the Cumans, the army must not follow, rather, they must make a battle line formation in front of the camp.
+The same night Baldwin called a meeting with all of the present barons and leaders of the Fourth Crusade.
+They decided that, in the case of a new attack by the Cumans, the army must not follow, instead making a battle line formation in front of the camp.